Do You Really Need an EMV Chip Card Terminal?

 Make no mistake – you really do need to protect yourself from fraud liability.
 The few hundred dollars a new terminal will cost you is worth the peace of mind.
 However, this is America, the land where we have the right to make our own choices, however stupid, and you are also free to roll the dice if you prefer (and your processing company allows you to).
 After all, there is always the chance that no one will ever present a counterfeit chip card at your register.
 Is it worth the worry to save a little cash?
 If you’re Scrooge McDuck, maybe.
 For me, no.

 For more information on buying an EMV chip card terminal and EMV compliance, check out our FAQ on the subject.
-Or if you feel like your current merchant services provider is going to rip you off for the new terminal, please check out our favorite providers.
+Or if you feel like your current merchant account services provider is going to rip you off for the new terminal, please check out our favorite providers.

 Let us know what you think of smart “chip” cards, and whether you’ll be upgrading your terminal!